 Oh, Lord, yeah

-Sung in Ozzy Osborne’s unique voice with the spirit of a solider marching off to battle, this verse brings in the comparison between generals and witches right away.
+Sung in Ozzy Osbourne’s unique voice with the spirit of a solider marching off to battle, this verse brings in the comparison between generals and witches right away.
 A black mass is essentially the opposite of a Christian mass.
 Rather than celebrating life and rebirth, black masses celebrate death and destruction.

 In this way, Black Sabbath promote what is almost a pacifist sentiment, making them closer to bands like Creedence Clearwater Revival and the Grateful Dead than most metal bands.
 Though they express it in the darkest way possible, because that’s the way they roll.

 However, Black Sabbath and Ozzy Osbourne certainly brought their own edge to rock ‘n’ roll, and CCR and the Dead didn’t go around biting the heads off of animals.